midnightprioriem/audibooks/README.md

        alt="Audibooks Preview" width="800"/>

 ## Features
 - Persistance between listening sessions.
-Your place for each book is saved when you exit the app.
+Your place for each book is saved even when you exit the app.
 - List view and Grid view library
 - Streamlined sliding panel player
 - Sort library by title/author